 The pollutants that are emitted directly from a combustion process – or the products of combustion - are called “primary pollutants.”
 We just described these products earlier in the lesson, now we will look at their impact on the environment and human health.

 Carbon Dioxide (CO2)

-Carbon dioxide (CO2) is not a pollutant that would harm our health but it is a proven greenhouse gas.
-It has an ability to absorb infrared radiation that is escaping from the surface of the earth causing the atmosphere to warm up.
-Excessive emission of CO2 along with other greenhouse gases is thought to contribute to the undesirable climate change.
+Carbon dioxide (CO2) is not a pollutant in the sense that would directly harm our health, but it is a proven greenhouse gas.
+It has an ability to absorb infrared radiation that is escaping from the surface of the earth, causing the atmosphere to warm up.
+Excessive emission of CO2 along with other greenhouse gases are linked to climate change, which is reaching a critical point.

 Carbon Monoxide (CO)